The Mission of High Hopes

 Last year, we served on average 72 participants each week.
 Thanks to the growth of our herd and the dedication of our team, that number has grown significantly — now reaching 106 participants each week across riding, unmounted, and specialty programs.This growth isn’t about filling spots; it’s about meeting real needs.
 Every new horse and every additional session means more individuals gaining confidence, connection, and joy through the power of horses.But a bigger herd means bigger costs: hay and feed, veterinary care, training, and more.
 Each horse brings hope to more people and it’s only possible with your continued support.

-Visit our Planned Giving Page
+Visit our Giving Page

 '.$title.'